18.104.22.168 Sodium-glucose co-transporter 2 (SGLT-2) inhibitors

 Adults 85 years and over: initiation not recommended

-- Efficacy of SGLT-2 inhibitors is dependent on renal function and is reduced in patients who have moderate renal impairment and likely absent in patients with severe renal impairment.
+- Glycaemic lowering efficacy of SGLT-2 inhibitors is dependent on renal function and is reduced in patients who have moderate renal impairment and likely absent in patients with severe renal impairment.

 - Prescribe as per NICE Guideline NG28 recommendations.
 See also NICE Algorithm for blood glucose lowering therapy in adults with type 2 diabetes.